Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 Is there a free trial or demo available?

 Of course, taking lots of free trials can take time.
-It’s one of the best ways to test a SaaS, but if you don’t have the time, perhaps ask if you can get a demo from someone on how it works.
+It’s one of the best ways to test a SaaS, but if you don’t have the time, ask if you can get a demo from someone on how it works.
 Seeing how it functions can save you time and give you a good overview of the software features.
-Plus can make it easier to learn if you take a free trial or purchase it.
+Plus, it can make it easier to learn if you take a free trial or purchase it.

 Look at software reviews